Sites lets you create and share web pages and link them to each other as a website.

 - Before using this app to share student information, you may need to obtain your students’ consent as required by the Family Educational Rights and Privacy Act (FERPA)

 - See Adapting the Consent and Waiver Form for Your Course (restricted to Unity account holders).

-- There is no limitation on personal use of Google Sites.
+- There is no limitation on personal use of Sites.

-- Overall, Google Sites is a fairly weak platform for creating accessible, standards-based websites.
+- Overall, Sites is a fairly weak platform for creating accessible, standards-based websites.

-- Except for the most basic Sites, which will still have some assessibility problems, you will probably be better served to use another Web publishing system.
+- Except for the most basic Sites, which will still have some accessibility problems, you will probably be better served to use another web publishing system.